 “Death is not the end.
 There remains the litigation over the estate.” – Ambrose Bierce

-When a will is prepared, the vast majority of the time it is done so with kindness and careful consideration.
-Unfortunately, some wills may deal with an estate in a manner that is unfair to those persons that the deceased owes obligations to.
+When a Will is prepared, the vast majority of the time it is done so with kindness and careful consideration.
+Unfortunately, some Wills may deal with an estate in a manner that is unfair, or may be perceived to be unfair, to those persons that the deceased may legally owe obligations to.
 This may have been done intentionally, or accidentally.
+Despite the reasons and often the best of intentions, the mix of family dynamics and money can often result in an estate dispute.

-If you are faced with any of the above noted challenges, or any other dispute over an estate, we would be pleased to discuss it with you.
+If you are faced with any of the challenges noted below, or any other dispute over an estate, our team would be pleased to discuss it with you.
 These situations arise at difficult times, however, early legal advice is always recommended.